m24842/TrackingCamera/README.md

 ## Issues / Unimplemented Improvements

+* __Inpractical Laser Control__
+    * The original goal of this project was to guide the camera's focus using a laser rather than gestures as it would allow for longer range control.
+However, the combination of significant camera noise and a low power laser (for safety reasons) made the task of reliably detecting a laser point impractical.
+Potentially with a higher quality camera or dedicated low exposure camera, reliability could be improved to usable standards.
 * __Inconvenient External Inference__
     * Offloading inference to a completely external device is both inefficient and unreliable.
 A dedicated edge accelerator would allow for better performance and more efficient use of resources.
 * __Footage Quality__